tonymorris/blog/posts/2015-05-24-thulimbah-ride-report.markdown

 then a larger roo followed behind, looking to take on the idling DRZ at 70kph.
 It was one of those moments where there is no time to reach for the brake; just a shot of adrenaline as the big lumbering beast appears in the headlight beam and before there is any reaction, it is all over.
-It must have been less than a metre, from where I was, about 40 metres behind.
+It must have missed Rob's DR-Z by less than a metre, from where I was, about 40 metres behind.

 <a href="http://i.imgur.com/bITOXQZ.jpg"><img src="http://i.imgur.com/bITOXQZ.jpg" alt="" style="width: 640px;"/></a>